Portrait of a Young Man with a Golden Chain: Accreditation

-In 1998, Luiz Marques, Professor of Art History at Unicamp, also disagreed with the Commission's judgement, listing a series of elements disregarded in the analysis by the Committee that, in his opinion, “distances the work from the radius of the Rembrandt action”.
+In 1998, Luiz Marques, Professor of Art History at Unicamp, also disagreed with the commission's judgement, listing a series of elements disregarded in the analysis by the Committee that, in his opinion, “distances the work from the radius of the Rembrandt action”.
 Marques even observed that scientific examination is necessary to obtain a more specific analysis surrounding the accreditation of the portrait, and the true authenticity of the signature – ignored by the Commission -, remembering that the prestige that the portrait enjoyed in the past also is a strong indication of its origin, at least in the Rembrandt studio.

-Besides the above, the work was attributed to Rembrandt with more or less conviction by Hofstede de Groot, Abraham Bredius, Van Gelder, Haverkamp-Begemann and Christopher Brown amongst others, and by all the specialised critics prior to the 20th century, with the exception of Waagen.
+Besides the above, the work was attributed to Rembrandt with more or less conviction by Cornelis Hofstede de Groot, Abraham Bredius, Hendrik Enno van Gelder, Egbert Haverkamp-Begemann and Christopher Brown amongst others, and by all the specialised critics prior to the 20th century, with the exception of Gustav Friedrich Waagen.

 Other versions and depictions

-Besides the pictures already mentioned, the painting in São Paulo Museum of Art served as inspiration for the Portrait of John Pine, undertaken by the English Sculptor and painter William Hogarth in 1755, currently kept in the Beaverbrook Art Gallery in Fredericton, Canada.
+Besides the pictures already mentioned, the painting in São Paulo Museum of Art served as inspiration for the 1755 Portrait of John Pine, by the English sculptor and painter William Hogarth, currently kept in the Beaverbrook Art Gallery in Fredericton, Canada.
 The information was given by the Museum curator in a letter sent to Pietro Maria Bardi, dated 1985.